Michigan Teacher Suspended For Encouraging Students To Tell Parents About Cold Classrooms

 — NY Jᴜsᴛɪᴄᴇ Sᴇᴇᴋᴇʀ (@NYJusticeSeeker) March 9, 2019

-While Williams refused any requests to comment on the decision to suspend Logan, he did explain that there is a word order in place for staff to use when they wish to make a complaint.
-Following her suspension, the teacher’s union filed paperwork which forced the district to put space heaters in all the classrooms while a better solution could be sorted out.
+While Williams refused any requests to comment on the decision to suspend Logan, he did explain that there is a process in place for staff to use when they wish to make a complaint.
+Following her suspension, the teacher’s union filed paperwork, which forced the district to put space heaters in all the classrooms while a better solution could be sorted out.

 According to Moore, the suspension of Logan is not an isolated incident and is a bit of a problem within the district.
 She continued to exclaim that teachers could hardly be expected to do their job when they were “walking on eggshells.”